GoSun 10 Watt Portable Solar Panel

-Phone, GPS, satellite satellite, camera gear, headlamp, the list goes on.
+Phone, GPS, head unit, camera gear, headlamp, the list goes on.
 Carrying electronics in the backcountry is the norm these days.
 Keeping them charged over the course of a multi-day backcountry trip, however, is a project of its own.

-Portable batteries are an obvious solution and are great for a single device over a couple of days.
+Portable batteries are an obvious solution and are great for a single device for a short weekend trip.
 But when you need to keep multiple devices charged over a longer period of time, a portable solar panel is the ticket.
+A portable solar panel lets you charge backup batters and devices directly.

-I recently put a GoSun 10 watt portable solar panel to the test to maintain the charge on two Garmin cycling computers, two iPhones and a backup battery while on an eight-day bikepacking trip.
+I recently put a GoSun 10-watt portable solar panel to the test.
+The goal was to maintain the charge on two Garmin GPS bike computers, two iPhones and a backup battery while on an eight-day bikepacking trip.
 It worked flawlessly.

 Clean, Simple Bikepacking Friendly Solar Panel

-The design is clean and super simple.
-It’s coated with a flexible polymer that gives it a rugged, waterproof feel, and there’s a single USB port outlet for connecting it to a device.
+The GoSun 10-watt portable solar panel design is clean and simple.
+It’s coated with a flexible polymer that gives it a rugged, waterproof feel.
+There’s a single USB port outlet for connecting it to a device.
+And there are no bulky or breakable components to get in the way or fail.
 All four corners are slotted for easy attachment to hang from almost anything.

 How It Works